-It might not help immediately, but it will surely allow you to look at things in a different light.
+It might not help immediately, but it will indeed allow you to look at things in a different light.

 Again, it’s important to remember that toxic positivity isn’t the way forward.
-You need to learn how to strike a balance between being positive and being aware of the circumstantial graveness.
+You need to learn how to balance being positive and being aware of the circumstantial graveness.